 Information About Stinging Nettle

-More information on stinging nettle includes that of its physical form wherein a full sized plant may be 3-10 feet tall (on occasion up to 20 feet tall) with an angular stem branching outwards from the base.
+A full sized stinging nettle plant may be 3-10 feet (0.9-3 m.) tall, on occasion even reaching up to 20 feet (6 m.) in height.
+It has an angular stem branching outwards from the base.
 Both the stem and leaf surface have non-stinging and stinging hairs.
 This perennial weed blooms from March to September with insignificant whitish green flowers at the base of the leaf stalks and fruit that is tiny and egg shaped.

 How to Kill Stinging Nettle Plants